stablecoinxyz/app-kit/README.md

 </SbcProvider>
 ```

+To run examples from the repo, follow the Contributor Quickstart below.

 ## Contributor Quickstart

 For contributors who want to develop or improve the App Kit locally (using workspace packages):